jdjgilbert/wildecolhull/content/authors/Charlotte-Howard/_index.md

 Role: MSc Researcher (Alumna)

 # Short bio (displayed in user profile at end of posts)
-bio: Charlotte's MSc focused on nutritional ecology of red mason bees.
+bio: Charlotte's MSc focused on nutritional ecology of red mason bees throughout the course of their development.

 # Interests to show in About widget
 interests: